Anas2k3/Anas-Portfolio/README.md

 ## License

-This project is licensed under the [Parth Kumar Singh](LICENSE).
+This project is licensed under the MOHAMMED ANAS.

-##  📧 Contact  🎉

-If you have any questions, feedback, or collaboration opportunities, feel free to reach out to me at [parthksingh1@gmail.com](mailto:your-parthksingh1@gmail.com).